 Meet Kellianne

 As a lifelong resident of the Mon Valley, Kellianne was born and raised in the Mon Valley to working class parents: her mother a bank teller and both her father and step-father were machinists.
-Kellianne’s family has been in this region for nearly a century serving as educators, nurses, first responders, local government officials, and union workers.
+Kellianne’s family has been in this region for nearly a century serving as educators, nurses, first responders, and union workers.
 Kellianne’s family instilled in her a deep-rooted commitment to our community and the work ethic to improve the lives of others.

 Her family also instilled in her a great appreciation and respect for nature.
 She was fortunate to grow up with the Youghiogheny River, Round Hill Park, and acres of woods in her backyard.
 She spent most of her youth outdoors playing with friends in the woods, tending the garden, camping, boating, and skiing with family.

 In 2022 Kellianne went back to school to complete an MBA in Operations and Supply Chain Management at Ohio University.
+In 2022 Kellianne went back to school to earn an MBA in Operations and Supply Chain Management from Ohio University.
 While earning her degree she worked as a Supply Chain Specialist at the Greater Pittsburgh Community Food Bank (GPCFB).
 In this role she has led initiatives to streamline operations, improve resource allocation, and support vulnerable populations facing food insecurity.
 While working full time and raising her son Kellianne was promoted to Inventory Control Coordinator and graduated Summa Cum Laude.
-In her current position she also manages the operations side of the Commodity Supplemental Food Program (CSFP) program for seniors.
-Additionally, Kellianne is on the education committee for the National CSFP board and was recently elected to their Board of Directors.
-She also serves on several Employee Resource groups at GPCFB, Serving up PRIDE, Emerging Professionals, Working Caregivers, and Neurodiversity in the Workplace.
-She is also looking forward to contributing to the newly formed Advocacy Committee

 After living in McKeesport for almost 15 years, in 2020 Kellianne had an opportunity to buy a home where she grew up in Elizabeth Township.
 She wanted her son to have the same opportunity to play in the same woods as she did, fish in the same rivers, and explore the same trails.
 She began attending and speaking at school board and commissioners’ meetings.
 Unfortunately, this is also when the gas industry was asking for a Conditional Use Agreement to build an unconventional gas well 1700 ft. from their high school.
 The approval of the pad only fueled her desire to advocate for her community and the environment.